cjdbarlow/Part-One/distribution.md

 * **Protein binding**
-Proteins and drugs may be bound together by weak bonds: ionic, van der Waal's forces, and hydrogen.
+Proteins and drugs may be bound together by weak bonds.
+These include ionic bonds, van der Waal's forces, and hydrogen.
   * May bind to proteins in:
     * Plasma
       * **Albumin**